5 Streaming Video Services with Video API Access

 • Disney entered the streaming market with Disney+ on November 12, 2019

-• On the B2B side IBM recently purchased UStream and launched IBM Cloud Video.
+• On the B2B side, IBM recently purchased UStream and launched IBM Video Streaming.

 APIs are critical to all of those services.
 Actually, they’re key to most online videos we see today.